UFAL-DSG/alex/alex/applications/PublicTransportInfoCS/slu/README.rst

 - ``*.nbl``: contains ASR N-best results
 - ``*.nbl.hdc.sem``: contains automatic annotation from n-best ASR using handcrafted SLU

-The scripts accepts ``fast`` parameter for fast generation of HDC SLU and ASR 1-best only transcriptions.
-It generates only HDC SLU output only for unique transcriptions.
+The scripts accepts ``--uniq`` parameter for fast generation of unique HDC SLU annotations.
 This is useful when tuning the HDC SLU.

+The scripts also accepts ``--fast`` parameter for fast approximate preparation of all data.
+It approximate HDC SLU output from N-best list by the output obtained by parsing 1-best ASR result.

 Building the models
 -------------------